Fusion/EditENinVI/README.md

 (source: http://www.zen89632.zen.co.uk/Groff/Eqn/eqnguide.pdf)

+## Source code highlighting

+For more advanced code handling that what is provided by multimarkdown, you can try:

+    '''code:java
+    package com.voilaweb.mobile.altmount;

+    import android.app.Activity;
+    import android.os.Bundle;

+    public class AltMountActivity extends Activity {
+        /** Called when the activity is first created. */
+        @Override
+        public void onCreate(Bundle savedInstanceState) {
+            super.onCreate(savedInstanceState);
+            setContentView(R.layout.main);
+        }
+    }
+    '''

+Note that you will have to provide the language as a hint to the 'code' plugin.

+To use this plugin, you will need the 'source-highlight' package:

+    brew install source-highlight

+## Test plugin

+This one should always return the original text.
+This is where you can try to implement your own plugin and see if it works with this script.
+Thus:

+    '''testplugin
+    your content goes here
+    '''

 # HOTKEYS

 To automate the use of this script, I have used Automator to create a service that runs it in a shell.
 I then used the System Preferences to configure a hotkey (in my case <opt><cmd>E) that will invoke the service.